Zum Hauptinhalt springen

 • Size, Position and Class of Objects: The model predicts the size, position and class for each detected object.

-• X/Y Precision (%): You can set a precision level for the predicting object position.
+• X/Y Precision (%): You can set a precision level for the predicted object position.
 Choosing a lower precision increases the speed of the model and helps it to generalize better.
 By reducing the precision, you effectively reduce the resolution of its predictions.
 For example, if you set the X/Y precision to 25%, only every fourth pixel can be chosen as the position of a detected object.

 • Allow Overlap: You can decide whether multiple objects that fall into the same grid cell are detected separately or merged together.